pragatij17/General-Coding/README.md

 # General-Coding
-Experimenting with types of languages, algorithms, framework and tools.
+Experimenting with types of languages, algorithms, frameworks and tools.

 ## Languages
 - Python